vuw-research-computing/raapoi-docs/docs/training.md

 ## GPU example with neural style in pytorch

 We'll do a quick python example using neural style implimented in pytorch.
-We'll be using python virtual enviroments to install our own python packages.
-Note we could also use conda for this, but python virtualenvs are a bit lighter weight.
+We will be using modules rather than conda/virtualenvs but there is nothing stopping you from loading the modules and creating a virtualenv/conda enviroment to install additioanl python packages

 The code we use will come from the pytorch example git repo.